ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Audio taken from QuickTime(TM) files

-Description: Several codecs as stored in QuickTime, e.g. QDesign Music v1 or v2.
+Description: Several codecs as stored in QuickTime, e.g., QDesign Music v1 or v2.

 Initialization: The `Private Data` contains all additional data that is stored in the 'stsd' (sample description) atom in the QuickTime file **after** the mandatory sound descriptor structure (starting with the size and FourCC fields).